Locally solid convergences and order continuity of positive operators: Uniform convergence and -order continuity

 \section{Uniform convergence and $\sigma$-order continuity}

 In this section we will always consider Archimedean vector lattices endowed with the uniform convergence, as defined in Example \ref{ru}.
-An important property of the uniform convergence is that a linear operator is \emph{order bounded} (i.e. maps order interval inside order intervals) if and only if it is continuous with respect to the uniform convergences (see \cite[Theorem 10.3]{dow}).
+An important property of the uniform convergence is that an operator is \emph{order bounded} (i.e. maps order intervals inside order intervals) if and only if it is continuous with respect to the uniform convergences (see \cite[Theorem 10.3]{dow}).
 Since every positive operator is clearly order bounded and uniform convergence is sturdy, we get the following corollaries of propositions \ref{loc0} and \ref{oc}, as well as Corollary \ref{doc}.

 \begin{corollary} In the notations of Proposition \ref{loc0}, $H$ is always uniformly closed. \end{corollary}

 \begin{corollary} For a positive operator $T:F\to E$ between Archimedean vector lattices the following conditions are equivalent: \item[(i)] $T$ is order continuous; \item[(ii)] There is a topologically majorizing $G\subset F_{+}$ such that $\left.T\right|_{F_{g}}$ is order continuous, for every $g\in G$; \item[(iii)] There is an order dense and topologically majorizing sublattice $H$ such that $\left.T\right|_{H}$ is order continuous. \item[(iv)] There is a topologically dense regular sublattice $H$ such that $\left.T\right|_{H}$ is order continuous. \end{corollary}